88% would make this again

 November 17, 2025

-There is something comforting about Christmas Shortbread Cookies that makes the whole kitchen feel warm and inviting.
-This recipe brings you a soft buttery cookie that comes together with very little effort.
-It is a simple classic you’ll want to bake again and again.
+There is something comforting about Christmas shortbread cookies that makes the whole kitchen feel warm and inviting.
+This recipe brings you a soft buttery biscuit that comes together with very little effort.
+It’s a simple classic you’ll want to bake again and again.
+These remind us of authentic Scottish biscuits that are loved by many in the UK.

 PREP TIME